pmcollins/gumdrop/gumdrop.sql/README.md

 # Gumdrop-SQL

-A thin, thread-safe wrapper around JDBC for ORM-like operations.
+A thin wrapper around JDBC for ORM-like operations.
 Postgres only, for now.

 ### Inserting